California “Lewd Acts with a Minor” Law – Penal Code 288(a) PC

 Despite the minor giving consent, the law does not recognize this as a viable defense since minors are not capable of consenting to a sexual act.
 Additionally, the crime may occur by touching bare skin or through the outer clothing of the minor and it may even suffice if you instigated the minor to touch themselves or another.

 The initial investigation begins with the minor or their parent filing a police report.
 Thereafter, sex crime investigators may wish to question you, seek to question additional witnesses, seize your phone and/or electronic devices, or arrange for your accuser to call you on a recorded line in hopes you make an admission.

 What is the Government Required to Prove?

 In order to prove you’re guilty of lewd and lascivious acts with a minor under PC 288(a), the prosecutor must prove each of the following elements beyond a reasonable doubt:

 - You willfully touched any part of the minor’s body by bare skin or through clothing, OR, you willfully caused a child to touch your body, or someone else, by bare skin or through clothing;

-- The act with committed with the intent to arouse, appeal, gratify the lust, or sexual desires of that person;
+- The act was committed with the intent to arouse, appeal, gratify the lust, or sexual desires of themselves or the minor;

 - The minor was under 14 years old.

 Legal Defenses to California Child Molestation

 Lewd conduct with a minor requires the element of specific intent to arouse, appeal to, or gratify the lust, passions, or sexual desire of the perpetrator or your accuser.
 Accordingly, if the act was committed on accident or a result of misfortune, then you did not harbor the requisite intent.
 Additionally, the act could have been committed for something other than sexual purposes, such as massaging a strained muscle or demonstrating a self-defense move.